I keep a list. Every time a founder tells me what they “need” before launching, I add it to the list. It now has 247 items.

 2. Evidence of Demand

 Not belief.
 Not hope.
 Evidence.
-Specifically: proof that real people with this problem would pay real money for a solution.
+Exactly: proof that real people with this problem would pay real money for a solution.

 The evidence can take several forms.
 Pre-orders from a smoke test.
 Email signups from a landing page.
 Verbal commitments from customer interviews where people described the problem in detail and said “yes, I would pay for that.”

-The evidence does not need to be overwhelming.
+The evidence doesn't need to be overwhelming.
 Ten pre-orders.
 Fifty email signups.
 Five strong interview responses.
-Enough to say: “This is not just in my head.
+Enough to say: “This isn't just in my head.
 Real people want this.”

-Without evidence, you are guessing.
+Without evidence, you're guessing.
 Revenue is the only real validation, but pre-revenue evidence of demand is the next best thing.

 3. A Minimum Product or Service